Find answers to all your questions about items in sync here.

 How often is my items in sync count updated?

-The count is refreshed every 2-4 hours.
+The count is refreshed every two to four hours.
 So if you make a change to the filter settings on one of your flows, or delete a flow, you should see that reflected a few hours later.

 Can I see how many items in sync I have?